sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/environment_setup.markdown

 ## Downloads

-Download the tomcat bundle with the Liferay version in [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/gradle.properties).
+Download a tomcat bundle that matches the Liferay version used in [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/gradle.properties).

 ## Fixpacks

-Install the same fixpack as on the lrkoroneiki repo if one exists.
+Install any fixpack that exists on the lrkoroneiki repo.

 ## Portal Properties

 See the [lrkoroneiki repo](https://github.com/dxpcloud/lrkoroneiki/blob/master/lcp/liferay/config/common/portal-all.properties) for portal-ext.properties.

+Modify `JDBC` properties as necessary.

 ## Configs